Master of Science in Nursing Nurse Educator Online

 Credit Hours: 3

-This course provides the essential elements which define and operationalize the process of didactic instruction.
-The student will explore relevant teaching and learning theories, from the perspectives of education and nursing as a foundation to critique curriculum models, choose pedagogies and analyze evaluation strategies that are appropriate to achieve the outcomes of this method of learning.
-They will analyze factors that influence program development, curriculum design, development, implementation and evaluation.
+This course provides the essential elements that define and operationalize the process of online learning.
+The students will apply relevant teaching and learning theories from the perspectives of education and nursing as a foundation to choose pedagogies, align and design evidence-based curriculum, facilitate learning, and analyze evaluation strategies that are appropriate to achieve the outcomes of online learning.
+Students will analyze evaluation data to develop continuous quality improvement plans for curriculum and their professional development as an online educator.
+Pre-requisite: NSG 548 Evidence-based Assessment of Learning and Teaching Effectiveness for the Nurse Educator Role

 Credit Hours: 3